ejholmes/walk/README.md

 Or grab the latest release from https://github.com/ejholmes/walk/releases.

-**NOTE**: walk(1) is currently not considered stable, and there may be breaking changes before the 1.0 release.
+**NOTE**: `walk` is currently not considered stable, and there may be breaking changes before the 1.0 release.

 ## Usage

-walk(1) is built on top of a very simple concept; when you want to build a target, walk(1) executes a file called `Walkfile` to determine:
+`walk` is built on top of a very simple concept; when you want to build a target, `walk` executes a file called `Walkfile` to determine:

 1. What other targets the given target depends on.
 2. How to build the target.